 Not only is a bag of potato chips expensive, but they also are not very nutritious!

 Choosing healthier snack options such as a piece of fruit, veggies and hummus, sunflower seeds, nuts, a piece of dark chocolate or cheese and crackers will allow you to give in to that snacking urge while also nourishing your body.

 4. Choose Low Sodium Options

-According to the Center for Disease Control, about 90% of Americans consume too much sodium!
+According to the Centers for Disease Control, about 90% of Americans consume too much sodium!